DenverArtMuseum/tokio-ueyama/content/california.md

 Given Ueyama’s positive reviews, regular exhibitions, and significant trip to Japan, the 1930s seem to have been a successful decade, but his diary from this period shows ups and downs.
 The deaths of his father in December 1939 and of Suye’s father the following month were heavy blows to the entire family, while his inclusion in the 1940 Golden Gate International Exposition in San Francisco was a professional coup.
 Friends including Zane, artist Paul Landacre, Mr. and Mrs. Wilson, and family members show up regularly, though health concerns sometimes keep his body and mood low.
 In retrospect, his diary—punctuated by notes on German expansion, European alliances, and the deteriorating relationship between Japan and the US—seems both prescient and ominous.[^24]

-[^1]: For an overview of Little Tokyo’s history, see “[Little Tokyo Historic District](https://www.nps.gov/places/little-tokyo-historic-district.htm),” National Park Service, accessed November 15, 2023.
+[^1]: For an overview of Little Tokyo’s history, see “Little Tokyo Historic District,” National Park Service, accessed November 15, 2023, https://www.nps.gov/places/little-tokyo-historic-district.htm.

 [^2]: See “Photographs by Edward Weston on Exhibition,” undated but probably July 1927, red scrapbook, Bunkado collection, 17.
 Karin Higa provides the date of July 7, 1927, in her *A View from Within: Japanese American Art from the Internment Camps, 1942–1945* (Los Angeles: Japanese American National Museum, 1992), 30.
 For the most complete account of the Shaku-do-sha, see Higa, “Hidden in Plain Sight: Little Tokyo between the Wars,” *Asian American Art: A History, 1850–1970*, edited by Gordon Chang (Stanford, CA: Stanford University Press, 2008).